emqx/emqx-exporter/README.md

 Refer to the [example](examples/k8s/README.md) to learn how to deploy `emqx-exporter` on the k8s.

 ## Prometheus Config
-For EMQX 5 and above, make sure the EMQX cluster has exposed metrics by prometheus, check it in dashboard(http://your_cluster_addr:18083/#/monitoring/integration).
+For EMQX 5 and above, make sure the EMQX cluster has exposed metrics by Prometheus, and check it in the dashboard(http://your_cluster_addr:18083/#/monitoring/integration).

-__Note that disable the prometheus push mode(PushGateway)__
+__Note that disable the Prometheus push mode(PushGateway)__

 Scrape Config: